 Did you know that honey contains a multitude of vitamins and nutrients?
-Minerals like calcium, iron, magnesium and potassium can be found in honey, in addition to trace enzymes, antioxidants, and amino acids.
+Minerals like calcium, iron, magnesium, and potassium can be found in honey, in addition to trace enzymes, antioxidants, and amino acids.
 The most popular use throughout the centuries for this sweet, syrupy product is for its antibacterial properties.
 Honey leans acidic on the pH scale, which helps reduce bacteria growth and wipe out free radicals.
 This is also why honey never spoils - yep, you read that right!
 If you were to find a bottle of honey from Ancient Egypt, it would most likely be okay to consume if stored properly.

 Local Honey Varieties at Farmview Market

-Honey Bee Creek FarmThe most local of all our honey vendors, Honey Creek Bee Farm is located in nearby Conyers, Georgia.
-This farm operates under a traditional beekeeping practice that dates to the 1800’s in North Georgia.
-This family-owned facility uses the practice of Bigham Beekeeping to create their various types of raw honeys.
+Honey Bee Creek FarmThe most local of all of our honey vendors, Honey Creek Bee Farm is located nearby in Conyers, Georgia.
+This farm operates under a traditional beekeeping practice that dates to the 1800s in North Georgia.
+This family-owned facility uses the practice of Bigham Beekeeping to create their various types of raw honey.
 All Honey Creek products at Farmview Market are raw honeys, with some including pieces of the original honeycomb.

 Blue Haven Bee Company

 This family-operated team turned a hobby into Blue Haven Bee Company.
 Located in Canon, Georgia, they turned the practices of natural medicine in the “Blue Haven” of the northern Blue Ridge Mountains into a wellness product to be enjoyed by many.
 Try their varieties of their honey, such as the Wildflower or the Gallberry, available at Farmview Market.

 Savannah Bee Company